 May slipped the purse into her bosom and left him.
 This is all I will say.

 She walked into the bedchamber where January was sitting on the side of the bed.
 He took her into his arms and kissed her, then lay down and went to sleep.
-She pretended that she needed to go to the toilet.
+She pretended that she needed to go to the lavatory.
 When she had read the poem, she tore it into little pieces and threw the bits gently into the latrine.

 Who now is staring wistfully into space?
 May lay beside her husband, old January, who was sleeping; then he coughed and woke himself up.
 He asked her to take off all her clothes, for he wished to have some pleasure with her and her clothes would get in the way.
 She obeyed, knowing that her own wishes counted for nothing.
-But for fear of being indelicate and offending the squeamish, I will not describe how they carried on together nor whether she thought that it was like being in heaven or hell.
-I shall leave them to their arduous work, until the bell for evensong is rung and they have to leave their bed.
+But for fear of being indelicate or offending the squeamish, I will not describe how they carried on together nor whether she thought that it was like being in heaven or in hell.
+I shall leave them to their arduous work until the bell for evensong is rung and they have to leave their bed.

-Whether by chance or through destiny, or by some natural law, or because of a serendipitous conjunction between a constellation and some planet or other, I cannot say – let God decide, who knows that nothing acts without a cause, I will say no more – but for whatever reason, it was an excellent time to give a love poem to a lady (for everything has its propitious moment, according to the learned).
+Whether by chance or through destiny, or by some natural law, or because of a serendipitous conjunction between a constellation and some planet or other, I cannot say – let God alone decide, who knows that nothing acts without a cause, I will say no more – but for whatever reason, it was an excellent time to give a love poem to a lady (for everything has its propitious moment, according to the learned).
 The lovely May was so impressed with this poem which Damien had given her that she could not drive from her heart the desire to bring some comfort to this lovesick young man.
 ‘Certainly,’ she thought, ‘I don’t care who this might displease, for I could love this young squire more than anybody, even if he only had a shirt to his name.’

 When an opportunity arose, she went to see Damien once more and slid this letter under his pillow – let him read it if he wishes to.
 Then she took his hand and squeezed it, so discretely that nobody noticed.
 She wished him a full recovery and left the room, returning to January when he sent for her.